 Lovely in a mixed perennial border along with rockroses, Artemisia, and buckwheat, growing Santolina has a virtual plethora of uses in the home landscape.
 Growing Santolina can even be trained into a low hedge.
 Give the plants plenty of room to spread or allow them to take over and create a massed ground cover.

 Santolina herb plants also have a fairly pungent aroma akin to camphor and resin mixed when the foliage is bruised.
 Perhaps this is why deer don’t seem to have a yen for it and leave it alone.

 Plant your Santolina herb in areas of full sun through USDA zone 6 in almost any type of soil.
 Drought tolerant, Santolina herb requires minimal to moderate irrigation once established.
 Overwatering will likely kill the plant.
 Wet, humid weather will foster fungal development.

 Prune Santolina back drastically in the late winter or spring to keep it from splitting or dying out in the center of the plant.
 However, if this happens, other Santolina plant care indicates ease of propagation.

-Simply take 3-4 inch cuttings in the fall, pot them and provide heat, then plant in the garden in summer.
-Or, seed can be sown under a cold frame in fall or spring.
+Simply take 3-4 inch (7.5-10 cm.) cuttings in the fall, pot them, and provide heat, then plant in the garden in summer.
+Or, the seed can be sown under a cold frame in fall or spring.
 The herb will also begin to grow roots when a branch touches the soil (called layering), thereby creating a new Santolina.

-Besides over watering, the downfall of Santolina is its short life; about every five years or so (as lavender) the plant needs to be replaced.
+Besides overwatering, the downfall of Santolina is its short life; about every five years or so (as with lavender) the plant needs to be replaced.
 Luckily it is easy to propagate.
 Plants can also be divided in the spring or fall.